Are you ready to take on the wonderful world of Encaustic Wax?

 "It’s nice that you are doing these, and I really like your teaching style."

 Julie works with a wide variety of art techniques, but specialises in painting with beeswax, a fascinating medium dating back around 2,000 years.
 Wax is versatile enough for complete beginners to create beautiful textural artworks, yet also enables experienced artists to create art in an exciting and challenging way.
-Julie runs encaustic wax workshops in her UK studio, bringing them online enables her to share these beautiful techniques with even more people.
+She has been running encaustic wax workshops online for around four years, enabling her to share these beautiful techniques with people who were never able to visit her studio.